postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/using-static-IPs-to-monitor.md

 > __[Static IP address monitoring is available on Postman Business and Enterprise plans.](https://www.postman.com/pricing)__

 Postman's static IP feature allows you to monitor your APIs that are behind a restricted firewall.
-This feature is available to all Postman Business and Enterprise customers.
+This feature is available to all Postman Business and Enterprise customers, provided your IT team [whitelists](#whitelisting-static-ip-addresses) the associated static IP addresses.

 The provided static IP addresses are fixed to their specified region and shared by all customers who utilize this feature.